smithy-lang/smithy-kotlin/docs/design/paginators.md

 # Abstract

-This document presents a design for how paginated operations will be generated.
+This document presents a design for how paginated operations are generated.

 Smithy services and operations can be marked with the [paginated trait](https://awslabs.github.io/smithy/1.0/spec/core/behavior-traits.html#paginated-trait) which